Skip to main content

 You can use redirects for content and landing pages, such as a brand page.
 Every URL is basically similar, for example www.tweakwise.com/blogs/{COLOR}.
 It's a lot of manual labor to create a separate redirect for all of these brands, let alone for every new brand you add to your product range.
 To avoid all this labor, you can set up a redirect based on a property.
 Follow these steps:

-1. Create a New redirect based on attribute:
+1. Create a new redirect based on attribute:

-2. Now choose the property that you want to base the redirect on.
-For example, the property Color.
+2. Choose the property you want to base the redirect on.

 Value exceptions

-3. Now, enter the URL users should be redirected to.
 You can click the 'color' button to place it on it's position in the URL:

 You have the color red in your product range (and feed).
 When you've set up this redirect, visitors will be redirected to the page /blogs/red.
 This way, you don't have to create a separate redirect for every page.